PongkhunP/PongkhunP/README.md

 ### 📝 About Me
-I'm a **third-year Computer Science student at King Mongkut’s University of Technology Thonburi** with a passion for **web application development, game development, and cloud engineering**.
+I'm a Computer Science student at King Mongkut’s University of Technology Thonburi** with a passion for **web application development, game development, and cloud engineering**.
 I love **exploring new technologies** and creating **innovative solutions** that make an impact.

 ---
 <div align="left">